|

 Staccato

 photography.
-For example, there are similarities between
+There are similarities between

 musical counterpoint and the relationships between elements